-Most startup or small businesses have little use for private equity.
+Most startups or small businesses have little use for private equity.
 Technically, venture capital is considered private equity, but for the purposes of this explanation let’s leave venture capital out of it.

-For businesses with existing revenues or assets, again usually north of a few million dollars, private equity becomes an interesting option.
+For businesses with existing revenues or assets, again usually north of a few million dollars, private equity becomes an interesting option for business funding.

 Private equity is valuable to businesses that may have a strong operational profile, but don’t have the high return growth prospects of a technology startup or some other trendy investment type.

 How private equity works